top of page

 • Ask someone who is sick if you could bring them a meal, a loaf of bread, or just stop by for a visit.
 Check with them about their dietary needs and personal likes and dislikes before cooking something, and adjust accordingly.
 If they invite you to stay and eat with them, accept their offer – they may appreciate the company more than the food.

-In the second part of paragraph 11, Pope Francis expresses concern for people affected by illnesses and disabilities.
+In the second part of paragraph 11, Pope Francis expresses concern for people with disabilities.

 Read Leviticus 19:14